cbarkinozer/Spring/Documentation/8_SDLC.md

 Highly depends on customer directions.
 Minimum documentation, high individual dependency.
 Shorter deadliness, race with time.
 Higher risk of sustainability, maintainability and extensibility.

-**RAD(Rapid Application Developement)**
-Based on prototyping and iterative development with no specific planning involved.
-Should be used only when a system can be modularized to be delivered in an incremental manner.
-Inapplicable to cheaper projects as cost of Modelling and automated code generation is very high.
-Requires domain experts.
+**Agile Methodologies**
+Dynamic system developement methodology (DSDM), Extreme programming, test-driven developement, lean, kanban.

+**Lean**:Reduces resources spent for any purpose other than creating value for the customer.
+It focuses on preserving value with less work.
+**Extreme Programming**: Type of agile developement.
+Advocates frequent releases in short development cycles.

 **Kanban**
 Kanban is a Japanese word means visual card.